-- The LiveEngage enterprise-class, automation-first, cloud-based platform, was designed for AI-assisted and human-powered messaging in mobile and online channels.
+- The Conversational Cloud, LivePerson's enterprise-class, automation-first, cloud-based platform, was designed for AI-assisted and humanpowered messaging in mobile and online channels.
 The platform offers best-in-class security and scalability, offers the broadest ecosystem of messaging endpoints, is designed for ease of use, and features an AI engine custom built for the Conversational Space, intent recognition, robust real-time reporting, role-based real-time analytics, predictive intelligence, and innovations in customer satisfaction and connection measurement.
-Additionally, LiveEngage is an open platform with pre-built, enterprise-grade integrations into back-end systems as well as the ability to work across NLU providers. - The Company has a data moat built on hundreds of millions of conversations across industries, geographies and use cases that is feeding the machine learning engines that power intent understanding. - The platform has expanded to power conversations across a broad spectrum of channels and use cases, from traditional sales and customer service, to marketing, social, email, advertising and brick and mortar. - LivePerson has deep domain expertise across verticals and messaging endpoints, a global footprint, referenceable enterprise brands and a team of technical, solutions and consulting professionals to assist customers along their transformational journeys.
-We are positioned as an authority in the Conversational Space,.
-We have developed a Transformation Model that is introduced to existing and prospective customers to help guide them on their journeys from legacy and oftentimes inefficient legacy voice, email and chat solutions to modern conversational ones powered by messaging and AI.
+Additionally, the Conversational Cloud is an open platform with pre-built, enterprise-grade integrations into back-end systems as well as the ability to work across NLU providers. - The Company has a data moat built on hundreds of millions of conversations across industries, geographies and use cases that is feeding the machine learning engines that power intent understanding. - The platform has expanded to power conversations across a broad spectrum of channels and use cases, from traditional sales and customer service, to marketing, social, email, advertising, and brick and mortar. - LivePerson has deep domain expertise across verticals and messaging endpoints, a global footprint, referenceable enterprise brands and a team of technical, solutions and consulting professionals to assist customers along their transformational journeys.
+We are positioned as an authority in the Conversational Space.
+We have developed a Transformation Model that is introduced to existing and prospective customers to help guide them on their journeys from legacy and often times inefficient legacy voice, email and chat solutions to modern conversational ones powered by messaging and AI.

 We believe that LivePerson's differentiated approach to the Conversational Space, combined with our unique technology and expertise has established us as a market leader, with an ability to deliver superior returns on investment.
 LivePerson customers manage as many as 40 messaging conversations at a time, as compared to one at a time for a voice agent and two to four at a time for a good chat agent.
 Adding AI and bots provides even greater scale to the number of conversations managed.
-Our customers often see labor efficiency gains of at least two times that of voice agents, effectively cutting labor costs by at least 50%.
-Furthermore, our ability to deliver more convenient, personalized and content-rich conversations often drives increases in customer satisfaction of up to 20 percentage points and increases in sales conversions of up to 20%, while enhancing average order value, customer retention and loyalty.

 Strengthen our position in both existing and new industries.
 We plan to continue to develop our market position by increasing our customer base, and expanding within our installed base.
 We will continue to focus primarily on key target markets: consumer/retail, telecommunications, financial services, travel/hospitality, technology and automotive within both our enterprise and mid-market sectors, as well as the small business (SMB) sector.
-In 2019, we made strong inroads into new verticals with key wins in the airline, foodservice and healthcare industries.
+In 2019, we made strong inroads into new verticals with key wins in the airline, food service and healthcare industries.
+In 2020, we strengthened our presence in key markets including travel/hospitality and retail, and opened new verticals like healthcare and government.
+We are experimenting with new conversational businesses, including some that are in regulated industries, like online banking.
 We are increasingly structuring our field organization to emphasize our domain expertise and strengthen customer relationships across target industries.

 Continue to build our international presence.
-We are focused on expanding our international revenue contribution, which increased to 41% of total revenue in 2019 and 2018, from 37% in 2017.
-We are generating positive results from our recent investments in the Asia Pacific region, and recently opened an office in Latin America.
+We are focused on building our international presence and expanding our international revenue contribution, which accounted for 38% and 41% of total revenue in 2020 and 2019, respectively.
+We are generating positive results from our recent investments in the Asia Pacific, Europe and Latin America regions.